l0drex/minigames/README.md

 # minigames
 A small collection of minigames written in python that can be run from the terminal.
 Supports both single- and multiplayer (locally).
+To start a game, simple run `python3 main.py`.